The Liberals are projected to win Canada’s 2025 federal election.

 With Canada’s electoral system, there are 343 seats available in Parliament, and a party needs 172 seats to form a majority government.

-If there is a minority government, the Liberals will have to depend on support from other parties to govern.
+Now that a minority government is expected, the Liberals will have to depend on support from other parties to govern.

-But if the Liberal party can get to the 172-seat threshold and form a majority government, Carney and the Liberals will have a simpler path to governing.
+If the Liberal Party had reached the 172-seat threshold and won a majority, Carney and the Liberals would have had a simpler path to governing.

-Not only are the Liberals set to form government, but Carney is also expected to win the Nepean riding.
+Not only are the Liberals set to form government, but Carney has also secured a win in the Nepean riding.

-Bloc leader Yves-François Blanchet is expected to win in his riding of Beloeil-Chambly.
+Bloc Québécois leader Yves-François Blanchet won in his riding of Beloeil-Chambly.

-Ballots are still being counted and verified by Elections Canada, with official results expected later this week.
+Ballots are still being counted and verified by Elections Canada, and preliminary results for all ridings are expected to be available on April 29.

 This article’s cover image was used for illustrative purposes only.